 Including former first-round draft choices.

-As of Monday morning, there have been 20 former first-round selections whacked since the end of the lockout.
-Only three positions -- center, fullback, and safety -- have been immune from the purge.
+There have been 20 former first-round selections whacked since the end of the lockout.
+Only three positions — center, fullback, and safety — have been immune from the purge.
 A person could almost fill out an all-cut team comprised of former first-round choices.

 The old saw is that franchises are reluctant to give up on first-rounders because of the money and prestige invested in them.
 But after paying underachieving defensive end Derrick Harvey roughly $20 million for three years of lackluster play, officials from the Jacksonville Jaguars opted to cut their losses.